 If you had pressed Save Draft instead of Submit, you would see a different message – “The assignment has been saved”.
-This icon indicates that the submission attempt is still “in progress” and is not yet visible to your lecturer.
+The blue 'In Progress' icon indicates that the submission attempt is still “in progress” and is not yet visible to your lecturer.
 Press Continue to make any changes and submit the work.
 You will not receive an email receipt when you Save as Draft – only when you Submit.

 As a precaution, you should always keep a backup copy (on your laptop, or USB stick, or even better in a cloud storage space such as Dropbox or One Drive) of all the files you submit to an assignment.

 Accessing your receipts in Blackboard

 You can retrieve your receipts at any time via My Grades: click on the number at the bottom of the page.
 Any group member can access the receipt for the submitted work from My Marks and Feedback > Submission Receipts.

 and you will see details of all the submissions you made on this Blackboard course.